“Life can only be understood backwards; but it must be lived forwards.” - Søren Kierkegaard

 In 1916 an annex was added to the church, and its tower was rebuilt and redesigned.

-to America was the German.
+to America was the Germans.
 In the nineteenth century, Lutheran immigrants established many churches, with the result that Lutheranism arose among several nationality groups, particularly the Germans, Swedes, Norwegians, Danes, and Finns.
 Their churches grew and they organized national bodies.
 Before Emmanuel Lutheran Church became a part of the Evangelical Lutheran Church in America (ELCA) in 1988, it was a part of one of the ELCA's predecessor bodies, the Lutheran Church in America (LCA).

 Emmanuel Lutheran has a long and rich history, and has called many pastors and deaconesses in its tenure.
 It has always existed not for its own sake, but to worship God and to serve God's people in the Tuscarawas County (and beyond).